KarMarsten/UseYourTools/README.md

 - Browse common interview questions by category (Behavioral, Technical, Situational)
 - Questions organized by industry and role
 - Filter questions by category to find exactly what you need
+- Pre-loaded with common questions to get you started

 **STAR Method Template:**
 - Prepare answers to behavioral questions using the STAR method (Situation, Task, Action, Result)
 - **Question bank integration**: Select questions directly from the question bank or type your own
 - Save multiple STAR responses for different questions
 - Edit and delete responses as you refine your answers
+- View all your STAR responses in one place

 **Company Research:**
 - Store research notes about companies you're interviewing with
 - Link research to specific job applications
-- Access company websites, LinkedIn profiles, and Glassdoor reviews
+- Save website URLs, LinkedIn profiles, and Glassdoor reviews for quick access
+- Clickable links to access company information
 - Keep all your research organized in one place
+- Edit and delete research entries as needed

 **Interview Feedback:**
 - Record feedback and notes after interviews
 - Track strengths and areas for improvement
 - Link feedback to specific applications
+- Save interview date for reference
 - Review feedback to prepare for future interviews
+- Edit and delete feedback entries as needed

 **Practice Mode:**
 - Practice answering questions with a built-in timer
 - Select question categories to focus your practice
 - Random question selection to keep practice fresh
 - Track your practice time to improve response speed
+- Get comfortable with timing your responses

 ### 📄 Resumes & Cover Letters